Guide

 libSQL Auth Server setup

 Stand up email and password authentication on a libSQL database in a few minutes.
-The database ships pre-loaded with the Better Auth schema, so there is no migration step.
+The database is set up for the Better Auth schema, so you apply it in one click, or run your own migration.

 1. Create the database

 On the Create Database page, pick libSQL and toggle Set up as Auth Server.
-The provisioned database comes with the Better Auth tables (user, session, account, verification) already created.
+The provisioned database is set up for the Better Auth tables (user, session, account, verification).
+Open its Overview and click Apply to create them, or copy the SQL and run your own migration.

 2. Seed an admin user (optional)

-Expand Seed an admin user and enter an email and password (8+ characters).
-The user is created with the password hashed (scrypt), so you can sign in immediately after the database finishes provisioning.
+When you apply the schema (step 1), check Also seed a starter admin and enter an email and password (8+ characters).
+The user is created with the password hashed (scrypt), so you can sign in immediately.
 The password is used once to compute the hash and is never stored or logged.

 3. Connect with Better Auth